ai4os/ai4-template/README.md

 There are two versions of this template:
 * [master](https://github.com/deephdc/cookiecutter-deep/tree/master): this is what 99% of users are probably looking for.
 Simple, minimal template, with the minimum requirements to integrate your code in DEEP.
 * [advanced](https://github.com/deephdc/cookiecutter-deep/tree/advanced): this is a more advanced template.
 It makes more assumptions on how to structure projects and adds more files than those strictly needed for integration.
-It also comes with additional files to implement tests (coverage, code quality, ...) on your module.
-Unless you are looking for one of these features, you are probably safer using master.
-This is the template that was used [originally](https://github.com/indigo-dc/cookiecutter-data-science) in the project.
+Unless you are looking for some specific feature, you are probably safer using master.

 To create a new template of your project, install cookiecutter and run it with this template:
 ``` bash